tairasoul/bitburner-funny-scripts/README.md

 Current contents:

-- Port registry (src/port-registry/classes/port-registry.ts)
+- Port registry (src/services/port-registry.ts)
     - This assigns ports and keeps track of which PIDs use which ports (as long as they tell the registry.)
     - Also can assign the first x available ports to a script.
     - Unassigning a port clears its data too.
+    - Communicator is located at src/service-communicators/port-registry.ts

+- Ramnet service (src/service/ramnet-service.ts)
+    - A more global variant of the RamNet class, functioning as a seperate script and talking with other scripts through ports.
+    - Communicator is located at src/service-communicators/ramnet.ts

-- Multiport class (src/port-registry/classes/multiport.ts)
+- Multiport class (src/general/multiport.ts)
     - Simply a version of a NetscriptPort that runs with multiple ports.
     - Probably not the best implementation possible, but works for what I use it for.

-- Port registry communicator (src/port-registry/classes/communicator.ts)
-    - Small abstraction layer for communicating with the port registry and getting it's response to the script's actions.

 - Small infection script (src/infect/infect.ts)
     - Infects and gains as much access to all servers it can access, then if you are able to hack it, deploys controller.ts to a server called Controller-Central.